Body and Dash-Mounted Cameras | Case Study Conclusions

 Policy & Litigation

-Digital evidence captured by agencies, particularly by cameras lead into a whole other realm of policy considerations, and litigation considerations.
-From records requests, to civil court procedure, agencies will find that camera footage will create new areas of responsibility for their personnel, and will also lead to re-writing of already established policies, and of course drafting of new policy.
+Digital evidence captured by agencies, particularly by cameras leads into a whole other realm of policy considerations, and litigation considerations.
+From records requests to civil court procedures, agencies will find that camera footage will create new areas of responsibility for their personnel, and will also lead to re-writing of already established policies, and of course drafting of the new policy.

 All of this means new departmental training, procedure, leadership tasks, and quite possibly some personnel may not have the same amount of time to dedicate to other primary tasks.